-The development of technology, especially devices like Smartphones and Tablets and bigger and bigger monitors introduced a new concept in web design: Responsive Web Design.
-Taking the next step of our responsive layout coverage.
+The development of technology, especially devices like smartphones and tablets and big monitors introduced a new concept in web design – responsive web design, taking the next step of our responsive layout coverage.

 1. The Goldilocks Approach